petedavisdev/petedavis.dev/_posts/add-netlify-cms-to-a-vuepress-site.md

 Netlify CMS comes with workflow.
 New pages do not appear in the pages list or on your website until they have been published, and they cannot be published until they have been marked as "Ready".

-Create some new pages (e.g. About and Contact) and publish them.
+Create some new pages (e.g. About and Contact), set them as ready and then publish them.
 Now go back to your website and navigate to /about and /contact.
 You're starting to grow your website, but you'll need some navigation to get around.

 ## Configure VuePress navigation